Above: Bespoke gold & silver ball hoop earrings from Elin Horgan Jewellery

 Are you a more is more kind of person?
 Then the maximalist hoop (aka the party hoop) is for you.
 If you want your jewellery to make a statement then bigger is always better and you can experiment with texture, charms and gemstones.
 There are so many unique earring designs to choose from.

 Add a bit of va va voom to any party outfit with these Gold vermeil zirconia encrusted hoops from Sif Jacobs.
-Or if you fancy a pop of colour that’s more wallet friendly then check out these Resin hoop earrings from Big Metal London.
+If you fancy a pop of colour that’s more wallet friendly then check out these Resin hoop earrings from Big Metal London.
+From my own collections, I really love the Selene Hoop Earrings which come in gold plated silver and polished recycled silver.
+Or for a hoop with a (literal) twist there's the Gold Twisted Maxi Hoop Earrings.
 The best bit about these hoops?
 You won't need any other accessories, just let your earrings do the talking!

 3) The minimalist hoop earring